A ‘barrio’ – say what?

 Guzzo Club is café, bar, art gallery and music club all rolled into one.
 Get down with the hipsters for a bite to eat, a few drinks and a late boogie.

 We wholeheartedly recommend getting your sweet fix here!
-Try one of their award-winning croissants (our favorite the mascarpone croissant!) or whatever seduces you from the selection mouthwatering selection of pastries!
+Try one of their award-winning croissants (our favourite the mascarpone croissant!) or whatever seduces you from the selection mouthwatering selection of pastries!

 Don’t be fooled by the laid-back vibe, Cal Pep is a real hidden gem and one of the best places to eat tapas in Barcelona!